cu-swe4s-fall-2023/assignment-2-python-refresher-juba2320/README.md

 The results for both Uganda and Cambodia seem normally distributed while the results for Canada are skewed to the right.
 Out of all three countries it seems like Canada would have the lowest average savannah fires, which is most likely due to the fast that Canada is much colder than the other two countries.
 Uganda seems like it would have the highest average savannah fires out of the three countries.

 ## Methods
 To get these plots, I added a histogram plotting function to my_utils.py and then created a script, named plot_data.py, to take in parameters to pass in to that function.
+The parameters are:
+- file_name: name of the file (str)
+- filter: criteria to filter data by (str)
+- filter_column: column with filter criteria (int)
+- data_name: name of the data to get (str)
+- data_column: column where data is (int)
+- output_filename: specifies the name of the file and the path (str)

 I used a snakemake file to facilitate the workflow for each country plot.
 To run the snakemake file go to the snakemake directory (src/workflow/snakemake) and run:

 ```
 snakemake --use-conda --cores all